micho0802/Numerical_Analysis/README.md

 ## Numerical Partial Differential Equations
-This repository is for numerical method in PDE
+This repository is for computational numerical methods in PDE